-The st udent must have a physical form on file.
-I have read the Hepatitis B Policy Statement and: I refuse to receive the Hepatitis B vaccine and absolve this college from any liability as a resofthis decision.
-I am currently receiving the vaccine.
-I have received the series of three injections. (dates must be included on physical form) ult NAME DATE
+The student must have a physical form on file.

+I have read the Hepatitis B Policy Statement and:

+- I refuse to receive the Hepatitis B vaccine and absolve this college from any liability as a result of this decision. - I am currently receiving the vaccine. - I have received the series of three injections. (dates must be included on physical form)

+NAME

+DATE